yeokm1/w31slack/README.md

 I wrote a custom unit test framework as I could not find a testing framework for C89 that'll work with VC++ 1.52.
 2 Go Programs acting as mock servers are required to be run to test the network APIs.

 1. `go run mockprox.go` will reply the GET and POST requests by replaying the contents of the `ou*.txt` files.
 2. `go run replay.go 30000` will replay whatever was received on a pure TCP socket connection.
-This is
 3. Edit the file `tstconst.h` to suit your system especially the `TEST_MOCK_SERVER_IP`
 4. Open the file `test.mak`
-5. Build Project as per normal and you'll see the following
+5. Build Project as per normal and run the binary in debug mode.
+You'll see the following

 ![Screen](images/wfwslack-test.png)